thewordisbird/VaultLink/README.md

-# Dropbox Connect
+# VaultLink

-This is a plugin to sync obsidian vaults to mobile and tablet devices using dropbox.

-This is an unofficial Dropbox integration.
-Use at your own risk.
+An Obsidian plugin to link your vault to a cloud provider.
+Currently only supporting dropbox.